An Introduction To

 Baptism

+Baptism is to be viewed as God’s promise of forgiveness in Christ proclaimed through a ceremony.
 Just as God uses preaching to give us His promise of forgiveness in Christ, He uses baptism to give us that same promise.
 However, it is only through personal faith in Christ that we receive what is promised (Romans 5:2, Galatians 3:22).

 The Lord’s Supper

-“|in the Lord’s Supper, the word of Christ is the testament, the bread and wine are the sign.
+“|In the Lord’s Supper, the word of Christ is the testament, the bread and wine are the sign.
 And as there is greater power in the word than in the sign, so is there greater power in the testament than in the sign.
 A man can have and use the word or testament without the sign or sacrament.
 “Believe,” says Augustine, “and you have eaten;” but in what do we believe except in the word of Him who promises?
-Thus I can have the Lord’s Supper daily, nay hourly; since, as often as I will, I can set before myself the words of Christ, and nourish and strengthen my faith in them [i.e. the words, “My body… is given for you” and “My blood… is shed for you”]; and this is in very truth the spiritual eating and drinking.|” [The Babylonian Captivity of the Church – Martin Luther.]
+Thus I can have the Lord’s Supper daily, nay hourly; since, as often as I will, I can set before myself the words of Christ, and nourish and strengthen my faith in them [i.e. the words, “My body… is given for you” and “My blood… is shed for you”]; and this is in very truth the spiritual eating and drinking.|” [The Babylonian Captivity of the Church – Martin Luther, 1520.]

-That Idea of God’s promise as the means of grace comes straight from the third chapter of Paul’s letter to the Galatians, and is at the very heart of what Lutherans believe about baptism and the Lord’s Supper.
+It is God’s promise of forgiveness in Christ that is the means of grace.
+And, that doctrine comes straight from the third chapter of Paul’s letter to the Galatians, and is at the very heart of what Lutherans believe about baptism and the Lord’s Supper.
 It is through faith in God’s promise of forgiveness in Christ, not some power in the ceremony, that we receive Christ’s death on the cross as the atonement for our sins.
 As Edward W. A. Koehler put it:

 The Sacraments are means only because of the Gospel promises connected therewith.
 Therefore we may say that there is but one means by which the knowledge of grace and salvation, and grace and salvation itself, are imparted to us; it is the Gospel, the glad tidings of the grace of God in Christ Jesus. (“A Summary of Christian Doctrine”, p.
 189)